maxxNcode/say-to-go/README.md

 - 🔍 **Smart Suggestions**: Get helpful suggestions for better location searches
 - 🌐 **Automatic Country Detection**: Search any country without manual configuration
 - 🏙️ **Nearby City Finder**: Automatically finds nearby cities with imagery when direct coverage is unavailable
+- ℹ️ **Separate About Page**: Learn more about the project and creator (Mark Froilan Lendio, BSIT student at University of Cebu) with dedicated about page

 ## Technologies Used